AdobeDocs/analytics.en/help/analyze/report-builder/report-builder-hub.md

 ---
-title: What is the Report Builder Hub in Customer Journey Analytics
+title: What is the Report Builder Hub in Adobe Analytics
 description: Describes the Report Builder Hub components
 role: User
 feature: Report Builder